Skip to content

 27. Ruby-Throated Hummingbird

-It’s by far the most common type seen east of the Mississippi River in North America.
+It’s the most common type seen east of the Mississippi River in North America.

 KingdomAnimalia